 TERMINAL NAME DESCRIPTION A1-A8 Normal-function A-bus I/O ports.
 See function table for normal-mode logic.
 B1-B8 Normal-function B-bus I/O ports.
 See function table for normal-mode logic.
-CEAB, CEBA Normal-function chip-enable inputs.
+DIR Normal-function direction-control input.
 See function table for normal-mode logic.
-GND Ground LEAB, LEBA Normal-function latch-enable inputs.
+GND Ground ŌE Normal-function output-enable input.
 See function table for normal-mode logic.
-OEAB, OEBA Normal-function output-enable inputs.
-See function table for normal-mode logic.
 TCK Test clock.
 One of four terminals required by IEEE Standard 1149.1-1990.
 Test operations of the device are synchronous to TCK.
-Data is captured on the rising edge of TCK, and outputs change on the falling edge of TCK.
+Data is captured on the rising edge of TCK and outputs change on the falling edge of TCK.
 TDI Test data input.
 One of four terminals required by IEEE Standard 1149.1-1990.
 TDI is the serial input for shifting data through the instruction register or selected data register.
 An internal pullup forces TDI to a high level if left unconnected.
 TDO Test data output.
 One of four terminals required by IEEE Standard 1149.1-1990.
 TDO is the serial output for shifting data through the instruction register or selected data register.
 TMS Test mode select.
 One of four terminals required by IEEE Standard 1149.1-1990.
-TMS directs the device through its TAP controller states.
+TMS input directs the device through its TAP controller states.
 An internal pullup forces TMS to a high level if left unconnected.
-VCC Supply voltage test architecture
+Vcc Supply voltage test architecture

-Serial-test information is conveyed by means of a 4-wire test bus or TAP, that conforms to IEEE Standard 1149.1-1990.
+Serial-test information is conveyed by means of a 4-wire test bus or TAP that conforms to IEEE Standard 1149.1-1990.
 Test instructions, test data, and test control signals all are passed along this serial-test bus.
 The TAP controller monitors two signals from the test bus, TCK and TMS.
 The TAP controller extracts the synchronization (TCK) and state control (TMS) signals from the test bus and generates the appropriate on-chip control signals for the test structures in the device.
 Figure 1 shows the TAP-controller state diagram.

 The TAP controller is fully synchronous to the TCK signal.
 Input data is captured on the rising edge of TCK and output data changes on the falling edge of TCK.
-This scheme ensures that data to be captured is valid for fully one-half of the TCK cycle.
+This scheme ensures data to be captured is valid for fully one-half of the TCK cycle.

 The functional block diagram shows the IEEE Standard 1149.1-1990 4-wire test bus and boundary-scan architecture and the relationship among the test bus, the TAP controller, and the test registers.
-As shown, the device contains an 8-bit instruction register and three test-data registers: a 40-bit boundary-scan register, an 11-bit boundary-control register, and a 1-bit bypass register.
+As illustrated, the device contains an 8-bit instruction register and three test-data registers: a 36-bit boundary-scan register, an 11-bit boundary-control register, and a 1-bit bypass register.